 The parking and circulation regulations of article IV, division 1 apply except as modified by the following regulations.

 (Refer also to the parking regulations of 27-107D(i)(5).)

-- Parking may be provided in excess of the citywide parking maximums by special exception (see article V, division 6) only when all of the following occur: - The excess parking is located within a parking deck having at least two parking levels. - b.
-The excess parking is located in a location identified as a public parking opportunity on the regulating map. - c.
+- (1) Parking may be provided in excess of the citywide parking maximums by special exception (see article V, division 6) only when all of the following occur: - The excess parking is located within a parking deck having at least two parking levels. - The excess parking is located in a location identified as a public parking opportunity on the regulating map. - c.
 The excess parking is available to the general public, either with or without paying a fee, on a daily basis. - d.
 The excess parking may not be assigned to or otherwise deemed accessory to any on-site or off-site use. - (2) Parking lots and parking structures must observe the parking setbacks established by district regulation and building type.
-Parking lot and parking structure setbacks are shown in figure 27-107C-6. - (3) Parking lots must be set back from a lot line abutting another property a minimum of five feet. - (4) Any parking deck which faces any public or private street must provide an intervening building having habitable space along the full length of the parking structure. - (5) Wherever possible, parking lots must be confined to the rear of structures and parking decks must be placed underground.
+Parking lot and parking structure setbacks are shown in figure 27-107C-6. - (3) Parking lots must be set back from a lot line abutting another property a minimum of five feet. - (4) Any parking deck which faces any public or private street must provide an intervening building having habitable space along the full length of the parking structure.